-Non-controlling interests include non-controlling interests attributable to Bridge and non-controlling interests attributable to the Operating Company.
-Non-controlling interests attributable to the Operating Company represent third-party equity interests in the Operating Company subsidiaries related to general partner and fund manager equity interests as well as profits interests awards.
-Non-controlling interests attributable to Bridge include equity interests in the Operating Company owned by third-party investors.
-Non-controlling interests in the Operating Company are adjusted to reflect third-party investors’ ownership percentage in the Operating Company at the end of the period, through a reallocation between controlling and non-controlling interest in the Operating Company, as applicable.
+Non-controlling interests include non-controlling interests attributable to Bridge Investment Group Holdings Inc. and non-controlling interests attributable to the Operating Company.
+Non-controlling interests attributable to the Operating Company represent third-party equity interests in the Operating Company subsidiaries related to general partner and fund manager equity interests as well as profits interest awards.
+Non-controlling interests attributable to Bridge Investment Group Holdings Inc. include equity interests in the Operating Company owned by third-party investors.
+Non-controlling interests in the Operating Company are adjusted to reflect their ownership percentage in the Operating Partnership at the end of the period, through a reallocation between controlling and non-controlling interest in the Operating Partnership, as applicable.

-Global markets are experiencing continued volatility driven by weakening U.S. fundamentals, rising geopolitical risks in Europe, ongoing economic impacts of the COVID-19 pandemic, softening growth in Asia, global supply chain disruptions, labor shortages, rising commodity prices, availability of debt financing in the capital markets, high inflation and increasing interest rates.
+The COVID-19 pandemic has caused uncertainty and disruption in the global economy and financial markets.
 As a result, management’s estimates and assumptions may be subject to a higher degree of variability and volatility that may result in material differences from the current period.

 Cash and Cash Equivalents — The Company considers all cash on hand, demand deposits with financial institutions and short-term highly liquid investments with original maturities of three months or less to be cash equivalents.
 Cash and cash equivalents are financial instruments that are exposed to concentrations of credit risk.
 Cash balances may be invested in money market accounts that are not insured.
 The Company holds and invests its cash with high-credit quality institutions in amounts that regularly exceed the amount insured by the Federal Deposit Insurance Corporation for a single financial institution.
 However, the Company has not realized any losses in such cash investments or accounts and believes it is not exposed to any significant credit risk.